petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-jboss-eap.md

 ## Prerequisites

-Liferay DXP requires Java JDK 8 or 11.
-See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) for further information.
+As of {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`, Liferay DXP/Portal requires a Java JDK 11, 17, or 21 (prior versions support only JDKs 8 and 11).
+See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) and [JVM Configuration](../../reference/jvm-configuration.md) for more information.

 Download these files from the [Help Center](https://customer.liferay.com/downloads) (subscription) or from [Liferay Community Downloads](https://www.liferay.com/downloads-community):